 - Internet safety advice and guidance for parents and students can be found on our website or our internal intranet site.
-The school and college’s online filtering system is fully compliant with the IWF (Internet Watch Foundation) and CEOP (Child Exploitation Online Protection).
+The school’s online filtering system is fully compliant with the IWF (Internet Watch Foundation) and CEOP (Child Exploitation Online Protection).

 - Risk assessments are carried out whenever appropriate, in line with the relevant guidelines.

-School site: Mrs M Websdale with Miss K Thompson as her deputy
+Mrs S Bell (Designated Safeguarding Lead) with Mrs K Thompson as her deputy

 Safeguarding Organisations and Helplines